Big Sean

 Sean Michael Leonard Anderson (born March 25, 1988), known professionally as Big Sean, is an American rapper.
 He met Kanye West as a teenager, and signed with his record label GOOD Music, an imprint of Def Jam Recordings in 2007.
 He gained popularity following the release of his third mixtape, Finally Famous Vol. 3: Big (2010).
 His first two studio albums, Finally Famous (2011) and Hall of Fame (2013), both peaked at number three on the Billboard 200 and spawned the Billboard Hot 100-top 40 singles "My Last" (featuring Chris Brown), "Marvin & Chardonnay" (featuring Kanye West and Roscoe Dash), "Dance (Ass)" (remixed featuring Nicki Minaj), and "Beware" (featuring Lil Wayne and Jhené Aiko).

-His third album, Dark Sky Paradise (2015), debuted atop the Billboard 200 and was led by the single "I Don't Fuck with You" (featuring E-40), which received octuple platinum certification by the Recording Industry Association of America (RIAA); each of the album's singles—"Paradise", "Blessings" (featuring Drake and Kanye West), "One Man Can Change the World" (featuring John Legend and Kanye West), and "Play No Games" (featuring Ty Dolla Sign and Chris Brown)—also received platinum certification.
-His fourth and fifth albums, I Decided (2017) and Detroit 2 (2020), both also debuted atop the chart; the former was supported by the single "Bounce Back", which peaked at number six on the Billboard Hot 100 and remains his highest-charting song.
-In the following year of the latter album's release, he dissociated with West and parted ways with GOOD Music.
-His sixth album, Better Me Than You (2024), moderately entered the Billboard 200 at number 25, and received mixed reviews.
+His third album, Dark Sky Paradise (2015), debuted atop the Billboard 200 and was led by the single "I Don't Fuck with You" (featuring E-40), which received diamond certification by the Recording Industry Association of America (RIAA); each of the album's singles—"Paradise", "Blessings" (featuring Drake and Kanye West), "One Man Can Change the World" (featuring John Legend and Kanye West), and "Play No Games" (featuring Ty Dolla Sign and Chris Brown)—received platinum or multi-platinum certification.
+His fourth and fifth albums, I Decided (2017) and Detroit 2 (2020), both debuted atop the Billboard 200; the former was supported by the single "Bounce Back", which peaked at number six on the Billboard Hot 100 and remains his highest-charting song.
+In the following year of the latter album's release, he parted ways with West and GOOD Music.
+His sixth album, Better Me Than You (2024), moderately entered the Billboard 200, and received mixed reviews.

 Early life

-Sean Michael Leonard Anderson was born on March 25, 1988, in Santa Monica, California to Myra and James Anderson.
+Sean Michael Leonard Anderson was born on March 25, 1988, in Santa Monica, California, to Myra and James Anderson.
 When he was three months old, he moved to Detroit, Michigan, where he was raised by his mother, a school teacher, and his grandmother.
-Anderson's grandmother, Mildred Leonard, served in World War II, and was one of the first ever black female captains in the United States Army.
+Anderson's said that his grandmother, Mildred Leonard, who served in World War II, was one of the first ever black female captains in the United States Army.
 He attended the Detroit Waldorf School and graduated from Cass Technical High School with a 3.7 GPA.